msanatan/msanatan.github.io/source/_posts/2019/thoughts-after-making-my-first-godot-game.md

 Let's say you've created a scene for a particular component, and parts of your scene needs to be reused.
 Godot makes it super simple to take a collection of one or more nodes and save it as a separate scene.

-Behind the scenes they will automatically instance the newly branched scene so everything would continue working as expected.
+Godot will automatically instance the newly branched scene so everything would continue working as expected.

 This is cool because it allows us to keep our project structured and modular at different stages of development.
-It's not a ground breaking feature, but it's really nice to have.
+It's not a groundbreaking feature, but it's nice to have.

 ### GD Script

 If you know Python, you're fine to get going with GD Script.
 Worried about performance?
 Don't be, it's pretty quick.
 The Godot developers [first tried to use Lua, then Python](http://docs.godotengine.org/en/latest/getting_started/scripting/gdscript/gdscript_basics.html#history).
-They then made their own language that takes full advantage of Godot's design.
+From those suboptimal experiences, they then made GD Script to take full advantage of Godot's design.

 What I love about the scripts is that they are embedded into nodes.
 This makes the nodes/scene system so much more powerful as scripts are used to extend a node's functionality.
 Add to that the seamless integration between the editor's UI and the scripts, what you get is a fairly flexible way to create a game.

 Some things I prefer to code with GD Script.
 Other things I prefer to set in the UI.
-Doesn't matter, it's all fine.
+It doesn't matter, it's all fine.
 Having options is a good thing.

 The Mono bindings are in development and the game developer community is pretty excited about coding with C#.
 That's likely due to Unity's popularity.
 I'll most likely stick with GD Script.

 ### Intuitive Menu Design

 The GUI controls are super intuitive.
-Heirachies are usually obvious with some basic UI planning.
+Hierarchies are usually obvious with some basic UI planning.
 Mapping my design to the scene system felt straightforward.

 ### Controller Support!